hicommonwealth/edgeware-documentation/docs/edgeware-runtime/staking/nominating.md

 #### Step 2: Unbonding an amount

-To unbond the amount, click the little gear icon next to the account you want to unbond money for, and select "Unbond funds".

-After you confirm this transaction, your tokens will remain _bonded_.
-This means they stay ready to be distributed among nominees again.
-To actually withdraw them, you need to unbond.

 ![Unbonding](https://wiki.polkadot.network/img/NPoS/unbond2.png)

-Select the amount you wish to unbond and click Unbond, then confirm the transaction.

-To unbond the amount, click the little gear icon next to the account you want to unbond money for, and select "Unbond funds".
+To unbond the amount, click the 3-dot menu corresponding to your stash from which you want to unbond EDGs and select "Unbond funds".
+Your can then enter intended amount to unbond and select "Unbond" option which will prompt a transaction/extrinsic.

 ![Unbonding all](https://wiki.polkadot.network/img/NPoS/unbond3.png)

-If successful, your balance will show as "unbonding" with an indicator of how many more blocks remain until the amount is fully unlocked.
+After you confirm this transaction, your EDGs will remain _bonded_ until the unbonding period of 14 days passes.
+Your balance will show as "unbonding" with an indicator of how many more blocks remain until the amount is fully unlocked.

 ![Unbonding duration](https://wiki.polkadot.network/img/NPoS/unbond4.png)

-Once this process is complete, you will have to issue another, final transaction: Withdraw Unbonded.
+Once the 14 days of unbonding period passes, you will have to issue another(final) transaction/extrinsic: withdrawUnbonded.
+You can prompt this transaction/extrinsic by simply clicking on the lock symbol corresponding to your stash in "Account actions" sub-tab.

 Then, your transferrable balance will increase by the amount of tokens you've just fully unbonded.